 Decision Guide

-Both are advisory products.
+Both strengthen your commercial function.
 They do different work.
-A Strategic Revenue Audit produces a written diagnostic with a prioritised set of interventions.
-A fractional CRO runs the function from the inside.
-Used in the wrong order, the engagement gets messy.
+A market map gives you a written picture of the talent landscape and what it takes to attract the people you want.
+An interim commercial leader runs the function from the inside.
+Commissioned in the wrong order, the engagement gets messy.

 When to use this guide

-Use this guide when you have decided to bring in external commercial leadership and you are choosing between a one-off audit and an ongoing fractional engagement.
+Use this guide when you have decided to strengthen your commercial leadership and you are choosing between a one-off market map and an ongoing interim engagement.

 Any figures, fee bands, salary ranges or percentages quoted on this page are indicative narrative guidance from Evara's operator-led practice in 2026, not a formal benchmark or audited statistic.

-A senior revenue operator running your commercial function on a part-time basis, with decision rights and accountability for the number.
+A senior commercial leader running your sales function on a part-time basis, with decision rights and accountability for the number.

 Best for